Spain Digital Nomad Visa Guide (2024)

 Although some places are still successfully coping with the problem of overtourism, they are still being visited by thousands of tourists every month.

-Of course, it is not something to be worried about, but still, if you come from a country that does not have many tourists it might be unusual for you.
+If you come from a country that does not have many tourists, that might be unusual for you.

-Therefore, if you do not like to spend time in areas packed with tourists, you can find some places enjoyed by the locals only — rustic bars, nightclubs for locals, hidden beaches, and mountains not explored by many hikers from abroad.
+Therefore, if you do not like to spend time in areas packed with tourists, you can find some places enjoyed by the locals only — rustic bars, nightclubs for locals, hidden beaches, and mountains with hiking trails only locals are familiar with.

 Tip #4: Use bicycles